DLR-RM/BlenderProc/examples/entity_manipulation/README.md

 <img src="rendering.jpg" alt="Front readme image" width=400>
 </p>

-In this example we demonstrate how to select entities in the scene using `getter.Entity` and then manipulate then using the `EntityManipulator` module.
+In this example we demonstrate how to select entities in the scene using `getter.Entity` and then manipulate them using the `EntityManipulator` module.

 ## Usage